Digital-Democracies-Institute/ImageFlow/README.md

-I have created a project in Python using PostgreSQL and Celery integrated into Django for an easy to use website interface.
+This is a project in Python using PostgreSQL and Celery integrated into Django for an easy to use website interface.

 If you would like to run this server on your local host follow these steps: